 Moss vs OSS – what is the difference?

-In the EU, managing VAT (Value Added Tax) can be complex, especially for businesses selling digital services.
-Two crucial schemes, MOSS (Mini One Stop Shop) and OSS (One Stop Shop), offer simplification.
+Managing VAT (Value Added Tax) in the EU can be challenging, especially for businesses selling digital services.
+However, two key schemes, MOSS (Mini One Stop Shop) and OSS (One Stop Shop), help simplify this process. ✅

-MOSS, used for digital services before the 1st of July 2021, enabled businesses to declare and pay VAT in one EU country instead of registering in multiple countries where they sold services.
-It was beneficial, but limited to:
+Before July 1, 2021, MOSS was used for businesses offering digital services within the EU.
+It allowed businesses to declare and pay VAT in one EU country instead of registering in every country where they sold services.
+It was beneficial but had a limited scope:

-OSS, introduced on the 1st of July 2021, expands MOSS beyond digital services to include goods and services across borders within the EU.
-It allows businesses to declare and pay VAT on all cross-border B2C sales between two EU countries in one member state, easing compliance burdens significantly.
+Starting July 1, 2021, OSS extended the benefits of MOSS, covering not only digital services but also goods and services across EU borders. 🌐 It enables businesses to declare and pay VAT on all cross-border B2C sales between two EU countries through one member state.
+This simplifies VAT compliance significantly. 🧾

 Comments